Authentic local foods

 Farmers’ Markets New Zealand (FMNZ) was established in 2006 as a national body to help organise farmers’ markets and certify their activities.
 It held its first conference that year.

-FMNZ says that to be an authentic New Zealand farmers’ market people can only sell ‘what they grow, farm, pickle, preserve, bake, smoke or catch themselves from a defined local area’.1 While 80% must be locally grown food, 20% can have ingredients sourced outside the region – to cover goods like locally roasted coffee, and bread.
+FMNZ says that to be an authentic New Zealand farmers’ market people can only sell ‘what they grow, farm, pickle, preserve, bake, smoke or catch themselves from a defined local area’.1 While 80% of produce on sale must be locally grown, 20% can have ingredients sourced outside the region – goods such as locally roasted coffee, and bread.

 Farmers’ markets start